MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 What's new in Version 1.0.

-* Added a new service connection type input for easy selection of Azure AKS cluster.
+* Added a new service connection type input for easy selection of Azure AKS clusters.
 * Replaced the output variable input with an output variables section that we added in all tasks.

 Use this task to deploy, configure, or update a Kubernetes cluster by running `kubectl` commands.